BiomedLabUG/BiomedLabUG.github.io/_pages/home.md

 permalink: /
 ---

 We are a research group at the [Galileo University](http://www.galileo.edu).
-Our research areas include Diagnostic Images and Artificial Intelligence, Medical Hardware and Prognostic and Pronostic Models.
+Our research areas include Medical Imaging and Artificial Intelligence and Low cost Medical Devices.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >